Wayland station

 Wayland station is a former railroad station in Wayland, Massachusetts.
-Originally operated by the Central Massachusetts Railroad, it was later part of the Boston and Maine Railroad.
+Originally built by the Massachusetts Central Railroad in 1881, by 1885 it was operated by the Central Massachusetts Railroad, and it was later part of the Boston and Maine Railroad.
 The MBTA subsidized service at the station beginning in 1965.
 It was closed in 1971 when service on the Central Mass Branch was terminated due to poor track conditions.
+Since 1980, The Wayland Depot, a charitable women's consignment craft shop, has operated out of the station, which is now owned by the Town of Wayland.
+The Wayland Depot's mission includes preservation of the historic station.
+In 2017, a stone dust section of the Mass Central Rail Trail—Wayside was built over the section of the ROW the station was built to service, which is planned to be paved in 2027.